-The headteacher is responsible for health and safety day-to-day within their school.
+The headteacher is responsible for Health and Safety day-to-day within their school.
 This involves:

-- Ensuring this Policy, and other policies relating to Health and Safety e.g. Asbestos Management Plan is communicated, understood, and complied with by all relevant persons within the school; - Implementing this health and safety policy; - Ensuring there are enough staff to safely supervise pupils; - Ensuring that the school building and premises are safe and regularly inspected.; - Reporting to the LAB on health and safety matters; - Ensuring that there are effective arrangements in place for business continuity along with an emergency plan and/or relevant emergency procedures;
+- Ensuring this Policy, and other policies relating to Health and Safety e.g. Asbestos Management Plan is communicated, understood, and complied with by all relevant persons within the school; - Implementing this Health and Safety policy; - Ensuring there are enough staff to safely supervise pupils;

-- Ensuring appropriate evacuation procedures are in place (and included in this policy as appendix 2) and regular fire drills are held; - The appointment of staff to act as fire wardens; - Ensuring that in their absence, health and safety responsibilities are delegated to another member of staff (see appendix 1); - Ensuring that risk assessments are undertaken by a competent person for any activity that has significant associated hazards, that a written record of these assessments is kept and shared with all relevant staff and that they are reviewed at least annually; - Ensuring school specific policies are in place for dealing with emergencies; - Working with the Trust to ensure there are adequate resources within the budget for health and safety; - Ensuring all staff are provided with adequate information, instruction and training on health and safety issues; - Ensuring that there are effective health and safety management arrangements for educational visits and authorising all education visits including the use of the Trust's chosen system Evolve; - Appointing a named first aid co-ordinator and administrator of medication for the school and ensuring that there is an adequate number of appropriately trained first aiders in the school; - Receiving Health and safety concerns and ensure that all reasonable steps have been taken to reduce the possibility of accident or injury to staff, students and visitors; - Keeping a log of all health & safety qualifications and training courses attended by staff; - Ensuring risk assessments of the premises and working practices are undertaken by the Premises Supervisor / Site Manager; - Ensuring safe systems of work are in place as identified from risk assessments; - Ensuring records are kept of all relevant health and safety activities e.g. assessments, inspections, accidents, etc; - Ensuring Accidents, Health and Safety Incidents, and near misses are recorded on the Trust's chosen system Evolve; - Reporting any observed breaches of health and safety rules or policies to the Head of Operations; - Accidents are investigated, and any remedial actions required are taken or requested;
+- Ensuring that the school building and premises are safe and regularly inspected.; - Reporting to the LAB on Health and Safety matters; - Ensuring that there are effective arrangements in place for business continuity along with an emergency plan and/or relevant emergency procedures; - Ensuring appropriate evacuation procedures are in place (and included in this policy as appendix 2) and regular fire drills are held; - The appointment of staff to act as fire wardens; - Ensuring that in their absence, Health and Safety responsibilities are delegated to another member of staff (see appendix 1); - Ensuring that risk assessments are undertaken by a competent person for any activity that has significant associated hazards, that a written record of these assessments is kept and shared with all relevant staff and that they are reviewed at least annually; - Ensuring school specific policies are in place for dealing with emergencies; - Working with the Trust to ensure there are adequate resources within the budget for Health and Safety; - Ensuring all staff are provided with adequate information, instruction and training on Health and Safety issues; - Ensuring that there are effective Health and Safety management arrangements for educational visits and authorising all education visits including the use of the Trust's chosen system Evolve; - Appointing a named first aid co-ordinator and administrator of medication for the school and ensuring that there is an adequate number of appropriately trained first aiders in the school; - Receiving Health and Safety concerns and ensure that all reasonable steps have been taken to reduce the possibility of accident or injury to staff, students and visitors; - Keeping a log of all Health and Safety qualifications and training courses attended by staff; - Ensuring risk assessments of the premises and working practices are undertaken by the Premises Supervisor / Site Manager; - Ensuring safe systems of work are in place as identified from risk assessments; - Ensuring records are kept of all relevant Health and Safety activities e.g. assessments, inspections, accidents, etc; - Ensuring Accidents, Health and Safety Incidents, and near misses are recorded on the Trust's chosen system Evolve; - Reporting any observed breaches of Health and Safety rules or policies to the Head of Operations; - Accidents are investigated, and any remedial actions required are taken or requested; - Notifying the CEO or DCEO of any correspondence from any enforcement agency OFSTED, Police, HSE, EHO or Fire Service; - Instigating disciplinary action in cases of non-compliance around Health and Safety; and

-- Notifying the CEO and DFO of any correspondence from any enforcement agency OFSTED, Police, HSE, EHO or Fire Service; - Instigating disciplinary action in cases of non-compliance around health and safety; and - Implementing CLEAPS where required and ensuring this is adhered to.
+• Implementing CLEAPS where required and ensuring this is adhered to.

-3.5.8 Premises Supervisor / Site Manager
+3.5.8 Site Manager

-Each appointed Premises Manager / Site Manager is responsible for:
+Each appointed Site Manager is responsible for: